Home Cocktails Cocktail Old Pal

 What is the origin of the Old Pal cocktail?

-The Old Pal cocktail is believed to have originated in the 1920s, attributed to the famous bartender Harry MacElhone at the New York Bar in Paris.
-It was named after the Old Pal magazine, which was popular among the expatriate community at the time.
+The Old Pal cocktail is believed to have originated in the early 20th century, specifically in the 1920s, and is often attributed to the famous bartender Harry MacElhone at the New York Bar in Paris.
+It was created as a variation of the Negroni, using rye whiskey instead of gin.

-Is the Old Pal cocktail served straight or on the rocks?
+Is the Old Pal a suitable cocktail for beginners?

 You Might Also Like